 Active members of the pension scheme will receive an Annual Benefit Statement.
 The accrued pension quoted is the pension the member is entitled to receive when they reach their scheme pension age, or immediately on ceasing to be an active member of the scheme if they are at or over pension age.
 The normal scheme pension age in alpha is linked to the member's State Pension Age but cannot be before age 65.
 The Scheme Pension age is 60 for any pension accrued in the legacy Classic, Premium, and Classic Plus arrangements and 65 for any benefits accrued in Nuvos.
-Further details about the NICS pension schemes can be found at the website www.finance-ni.gov.uk/landing-pages/civil-service-pensions-ni.
+Further details about the NICS pension schemes can be found on the Department of Finance's website